IATI/IATI-Extra-Documentation/en/rulesets/standard-ruleset.rst

 ------

 * Sector MUST be reported at either activity level or transaction level but not both
+* At transaction level, only one sector per vocabulary should be reported

 recipient-country and recipient-region
 --------------------------------------